open-spaced-repetition/fsrs4anki-helper/config.md

 ## Configure via menu bar: Tools > FSRS4Anki Helper

-### `free_days`
+### `half_days`

 Load Balancing must be enabled for this.
-Select any day of the week (e.g., Sunday) that you do not want to study on.
-It will keep the selected day(s) free of reviews and instead select another day when rescheduling.
+Select any day of the week (e.g., Sunday) when you want to spend less time on Anki.
+It will reduce reviews on the selected day(s) and instead select another day when rescheduling.

 ### `load_balance`